Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 GenAI is based on **Large Language Models (LLMs)**.
 LLMs are trained on terabytes of textual data from the Internet.
 These models have the capability of understanding human language semantics and intent.

-In the case of ChatGPT, one breakthrough was the discovery that with some additional training the LLMs can be easily used to produce impressive text based results.
+In the case of ChatGPT, one breakthrough was the discovery that with some additional training, the LLMs can be easily used to produce impressive text-based results.

 GenAI is the connection of LLMs with technologies that in addition to text results can generate digital content such as images, video, music, or code.